Free Range Eggs

 The Maremmas are always looking for intruders.

-Maremmas are pretty big dogs and can take on a fox easily.
+Maremmas are big dogs and can take on a fox easily.
 They were bred in northern Italy to protect flocks of sheep, goats or any other animals from marauding bears and wolves - so foxes present no problem for them.

 Occasionally a Wedge Tailed Eagle may swoop in and take a chook - but if the Maremma sees it coming, the warning bark sends the chickens under cover.

-Maremma dogs are an integral part our business.
+Maremma dogs are an integral part of our business.
 We couldn't operate as a true free range farm without them.
 Each flock has its own dog as protection from foxes and wedge tailed eagles.

 And there are always a couple who just poke around the place day and night looking for anything suspicious.
 We don't even have to lock the hens up at night because the dogs are always patrolling--on the lookout for interlopers!